flingengine/FlingEngine/README.md

 There are a few basic steps to compiling Fling on your platform.

 ## [CMake 3.13](https://cmake.org/download/) or higher!
-This project requires uses CMake 3.13 or higher, you can install it [here](https://cmake.org/download/).
+This project requires CMake 3.13 or higher, you can install it [here](https://cmake.org/download/).

 ## Vulkan SDK
 Obviously this project is build using Vulkan, so you will need to install it before compiling